Episode 18 of Fair Housing Insiders

-Episode 2 of our complimentary Fair Housing educational sessions.
-In this session, we cover the following questions.
+Episode 18 of our Fair Housing Insiders.
+In this session, we cover the following questions:

 - What is sexual harassment in housing?